New Jersey / Monmouth County

 Neighbors

-The community boasts a median household income of $92,000 and a low poverty rate of 6.1%, reflecting overall economic stability.
-Educational attainment is strong, with over 91% of adults holding a high school diploma and nearly 35% earning a bachelor's degree or higher.
-The average commute is about 30 minutes, and public transportation usage is minimal, making Farmingdale ideal for those who appreciate a suburban lifestyle.
+The neighborhood boasts a healthy median household income of $92,000 and a low poverty rate of 6.1%.
+Over 91% of residents have at least a high school diploma, and nearly 35% hold a bachelor's degree or higher.
+Commute times average 30 minutes, and almost 2% use public transportation, reflecting the area's accessibility and educated population.

 $43,900